Dr. Brian BodenbenderProfessor of Geology & Environmental Science, Department Chair

 Honors, grants and awards

-Brian has had research funding from the National Science Foundation and was selected as a participant in the first NSF Ideas Lab.
-He is currently supported by grants from the Michigan Space Grant Consortium and the Great Lakes Colleges Association.
+Brian has had research funding from the Petroleum Research Fund, the National Science Foundation, the Michigan Space Grant Consortium, and the Great Lakes Colleges Association.
+He was selected as a participant in the first NSF Ideas Lab.

-- “The origin of dark sand in eolian deposits along the southeastern shore of Lake Michigan,” The Journal of Geology, 2011
+- “The Origin of Dark Sand in Eolian Deposits along the Southeastern Shore of Lake Michigan,” Journal of Geology, 2011

 - “Facing the About: Why Disciplines are Essential to the Liberal Arts,” LiberalArtsOnline, 2003